0xe1f/FinalBurn-X/README.md

 ![Screenshot](http://i.imgur.com/WpXkUlQ.png "Windows")

-FinalBurn X is a port of [FinalBurn Alpha][1] to OS X. The goal of FinalBurn X is the emulation of Capcom Systems I, II, III and SNK Neo Geo.
+FinalBurn X is a port of [FinalBurn Alpha](http://www.barryharris.me.uk/fba.php) to OS X. The goal of FinalBurn X is the emulation of Capcom Systems I, II, III and SNK Neo Geo.

-This is an experimental branch that runs the emulators in a separate process from the UI (main) app.
-It uses the exceptionally clever [OpenEmuXPCCommunicator](https://github.com/OpenEmu/OpenEmuXPCCommunicator), written by the [OpenEmu](https://github.com/OpenEmu) team.
+The emulator is currently in experimental stage, with the ultimate goal of running multiple instances of FinalBurn, each in a separate process.
+It does this by launching a process for each emulator window and coordinating the interaction via the [OpenEmuXPCCommunicator](https://github.com/OpenEmu/OpenEmuXPCCommunicator), library, written by the [OpenEmu](https://github.com/OpenEmu) team.
+Video rendering is done via IOSurface and both sound and input are handled by the emulation process locally.

 The emulator is usable, but you have to use the stable binary (the alpha release) to add new sets.